Razat94/learn/PowerBI/README-PowerBI.md

 	we can reference data from seperate tables & create visuals from them.
 		For example, VLOOKUP can use/reference the Product table to find details for products in the Orders table.

+	In this example, this relationship we have is a 1:1 relationship with the key being on EID.
+	Each employee has a respective salary.
+	We can create a chart that shows average salary per region.

+	Q: 	The tables are basically =vlookup "keys" when thinking in terms of excel correct?

+	A.	In Excel, a VLOOKUP uses a key to pull matching data from another table.
+		In Power BI or relational databases:
+			Dimension tables have the key you “look up” (like the first column in a VLOOKUP table).
+			Fact tables have the foreign key that points to the dimension table (like the value you pass into VLOOKUP).

+		Relationships in Power BI are basically automatic VLOOKUPs behind the scenes, connecting the keys so you can pull related attributes or measures.

-	2 purposes:
+	3 purposes:
-		- Data is seldom combined into one big table; usually data is spread out into various tables.
+		- Usually data is spread out into various tables; Data is seldom combined into one big table.
 		- Normalizing our data avoids redundancy
 		- We can "Hide table from report view" by right clicking on table.
-			- The principle of least privilege (PoLP) is a security practice, where only the minimum level of access necessary to perform tasks are granted & nothing more.
+			- The principle of least privilege (PoLP) is a security practice, where only the minimum level of access necessary to perform tasks are granted & nothing more. i.e. Not every user needs to know about everything.

-	In this example, this relationship is called a 1:1 relationship with the key being on EID.
-	Each employee has a respective salary.
-	We can create a chart that shows average salary per region.

-	- Forming 1xMany Cardinality -
+-- - Subsection: Forming 1xMany Cardinality - --
-	Task: Open Example-Star-Schema.pbix
+	Task: Open 'Example-Star-Schema.pbix'

 	Let's look at the following data: